 We have enjoyed relatively good rainfall recently, with the El Niño-Southern Oscillation (ENSO) having been in a negative (wetter) (La Niña) state for the past three years.
-ENSO has recently weakened into a neutral state and the World Meteorological Organisation predicts an 80% chance of a full El Niño developing by September 2023.
+Although dams are currently full, ENSO has recently weakened into a neutral state and the World Meteorological Organisation predicts an 80% chance of a full El Niño developing by September 2023.
 Below average rainfall and increased temperatures can be expected from November 2023 onwards.
-Currently, there is no indication regarding the intensity or duration of this El Niño episode.
+At this stage there is no indication of the strength or duration of El Niño.